Climate Scientists Virtually Unanimous on Man-Made Global Warming

 I ruled out zero.

 As those who have followed my work know, I have spent the last several years reviewing the abstracts of peer-reviewed articles on global warming and climate change, looking for those that reject anthropogenic global warming.
 I am pleased to report that my most recent study, covering 2013 and 2014, has been peer-reviewed, accepted, and published online in Bulletin of Science, Technology, and Society (BSTS).
 Go here to read the free article online.
 See the abstract below.
 Dr. Susan Losh, editor of BSTS and an expert on the public understanding of science, has written an introduction to my article.
-Her introduction will shortly be available here.
+Her introduction is available here, free.

 Abstract of my article in Bulletin of Science, Technology, and Society